mnlipp/VM-Operator/manager.md

 ## Configuration Details

 The [config map](https://github.com/mnlipp/VM-Operator/blob/main/deploy/vmop-config-map.yaml)
-for the manager provides it with a configuration file (`config.yaml`) and a file with logging properties (`logging.properties`).
+for the manager provides a configuration file (`config.yaml`) and a file with logging properties (`logging.properties`).
+Both files are mounted into the container that runs the manager and are evaluated by the manager on startup.

 The configuration file for the Manager follows the conventions of the [JGrapes](https://mnlipp.github.io/jgrapes/) component framework.
-The keys that start with a slash select the component within the component hierarchy.
-The mapping associated with the component's name configures the component's properties.
+The keys that start with a slash select the component within the application's component hierarchy.
+The mapping associated with a component's name configures the component's properties.

 The available configuration options for the components can be found in their respective JavaDocs (e.g.